MichalSmyk/bank-tech-test/README.md

 # Bank tech test

+This is a tech test as part of Makers course.
+Instructions for this challenge are [here](instructions.md) The goal for this is to write clean, readable code, with README file that explains how to install dependencies, run the tests and run the project

 To run this code you will need Node.
 If you don't have it installed you can istall it using this commande line in your terminal with brew

 ```